-Furthermore, we have acquired in the past, and may acquire in the future, equity interests in engine parts suppliers and logistics and marketing companies.
+Furthermore, we have acquired in the past, and may acquire in the future, equity interests in engine parts suppliers and related business.
 If we are unable to effectively manage or assimilate these acquisitions, our financial condition, results of operations, business or prospects could be adversely affected.